-The City of Port Phillip is home to one of the largest LGBTIQA+ communities in Victoria, including supporters and allies, who help progress equality and fairness for all.
+The City of Port Phillip is home to one of the highest rates of same sex couples in Victoria, with the 2021 Census indicating that 5.1 per cent of couples residing in the City of Port Phillip are same sex1.
+We also welcome one of the largest LGBTIQA+ communities in Victoria, including supporters and allies, who help progress equality and fairness for all.